bethanyann/bethanyann/README.md

 ### Hi there 👋

-I'm a Software Developer, Tutor, and a Team Lead for the Dallas Software Developers cohort.
+I'm a Software Developer & Tutor residing in the midwest.

 I enjoy coding, critiquing UI designs, absorbing all of the information about tech that I can & and teaching all I know along the way.